jerkinmerkin/Missions/README.md

 Nichols - 9/18/16 0511z - Possible update for mission.sqm for zeus slots.
 Scotty checking on his end as well.

+Yakavetta - 09/18/16 1641z - Zeus assigned to admin and PID (created unique gamemasters for each PID, as well as deleted the # for each Zeus).
+Removed vanilla arma loadouts for TACP HMMWV's, and added ACE medical items.
+Created standard frequencies for all radios, as well, all radios now pre-programmed.

 Bayley - 9/18/16 2030z - Updated mission from repo at Nichols request

 scotty_Z 9/18/16 0339z - using furlongs update disabled arty comp and other misc fixes